ztalbot2000/homebridge-cmd4/docs/Developers.md

 ## Cmd4 Directives

 &nbsp;&nbsp;&nbsp; Homebridge-Cmd4 has many directives, the most important being the "state_cmd".
 The provided config.min.json file shows many of the directives in action.
-A complete list of all Cmd4 directives can be found in the auoto generated Cmd4 documentation found at :[https://ztalbot2000.github.io/homebridge-cmd4](https://ztalbot2000.github.io/homebridge-cmd4).
+A complete list of all Cmd4 directives can be found in the auto generated Cmd4 documentation found at :[https://ztalbot2000.github.io/homebridge-cmd4](https://ztalbot2000.github.io/homebridge-cmd4).

 ## Cmd4 Devices and Characteristics